-Pursuant to the requirements of Section 17 of the Code and Section 141 of the Corporation Code, this report is signed on behalf of the issuer by the undersigned, thereto duly authorized, in the City of Quezon.
+Pursuant to the requirements of Section 17 of the Code and Section 141 of the Corporation Code, this report is signed on behalf of Apollo Global Capital, Inc., by the undersigned, thereunto duly authorized, in Quezon City on May 11, 2021.

-APOLLO GLOBAL CAPITAL, INC.
+Issuer: APOLLO GLOBAL CAPITAL, INC.